hotosm/ActivationCurriculum/public-relations-role/how-hot-communicates.md

 ### Mailing Lists

-HOT has many mailing-lists; there is a master spreadsheet with over 50 that HOT owns or co-operates/moderates that will be shared with endorsed Public Relations Activators.
+OpenStreetMap has many mailing-lists; there is a master list (https://lists.openstreetmap.org) with over 50 that OSM owns or co-operates/moderates that will be shared with endorsed Public Relations Activators.
 For training purposes these are the most important:

 The ['main' channels posted on the wiki](http://wiki.openstreetmap.org/wiki/Humanitarian_OSM_Team#Communication):

 * hot@openstreetmap.org - the [main HOT mailing-list](https://lists.openstreetmap.org/listinfo/hot) for all community/public discussion
 * info@hotosm.org - for general communication with HOT the organization \(HOT's Core Operations Team - 24/7 monitoring\)
+* additional @hotosm.org lists and emails are maintained by HOT

 Most Working Groups also have an email account: